Volunteering at Discovery Space

 - Opportunity to receive a free one-year Family Membership after 75 hours of volunteering during 12 consecutive months.

 If you are interested, complete this short Volunteer Interest Form and our Volunteer Coordinator will contact you.
+If you are representing a group who would like to volunteer together, complete this Group Volunteer Interest Form and our Volunteer Coordinator will contact you.
 For questions or information about group volunteer opportunities, contact the Volunteer Coordinator at .

 Thank you for your interest!